ilyde-platform/generic-template/{{ cookiecutter.repo_name }}/README.md

     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`
-    │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │